ooni/probe-cli/CONTRIBUTING.md

 also occur on this branch.
 We have one such branch for each `x.y` release.
 If there are fixes on `master` that we want to backport, we cherry-pick them into the release branch.
 Likewise, if we need to forward port fixes, we cherry-pick them into `master`.
+When we backport, the commit message should start with `[backport]`; when we forward port, the commit message should start with `[forwardport]`.

 When we branch off release `x.y` from `master`, we also need to bump the `alpha` version used by `master`.